MikLay/Secret-Path/README.md

 ```
 ./gradlew assembleRelease
 ```
 Then the `release.apk` file will be created at `secret-path/app/build/outputs/apk/release/`.
-You can now run it on your decive.
+You can now run it on your device.

 ## Generating signed APK
 From Android Studio:
 1. ***Build*** menu
 2. ***Generate Signed APK...***
-3. Fill in the keystore information *(you only need to do this once manually and then let Android Studio remember it)*
+3. Fill in the keystore information *(you only need to do this manually once; Android Studio will remember it afterwards)*

 ## Maintainers
 This project is mantained by: